Published 17 March 2020, revised 7 September 2020

 - NSW Dept Health guidance on attendance at outpatient clinics during the COVID–19 outbreak.
 This information may be used in a primary care context to screen and manage patients who may have COVID–19.

 - WorkSafe Victoria guidance on employer responsibilities to provide a safe work environment during the COVID–19 outbreak.
+(There is now a requirement in Victoria for employers to notify WorkSafe Victoria of any positive COVID-19 cases in their workplace).

 These resources have been developed by state authorities but provide additional practical advice that may be applicable nationally.